jose-oc/josefo-developer/content/linux/eclipse-test-coverage.en.md

   lines painted on red not
 </li>
 <li style="text-align: justify">
-  lines painted on yellow are lines with a loop or a switch and your test doesn&#8217;t cover all the combinations.
+  lines painted on yellow are lines with a loop or a switch and your test doesn't cover all the combinations.
 </li>

 <p style="text-align: justify">